newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/business-plan.md

 callToActionText: ""
 ---

-Data shows that businesses with a plan are more successful.
 Your business plan guides your business and helps you make decisions around operations, staffing, marketing, and financing.
 Learn [how to structure your business plan](https://business.nj.gov/pages/create-a-business-plan) on our website.
-There are numerous national and local organizations that can help you write your business plan for free, below are a few:

 ---